Welcome to the Jungle (Jay-Z and Kanye West song): Reception

-While Swizz Beatz's production work on the song was highlighted, a few reviewers criticized his vocals, particularly his ad-libbing.
+While Swizz Beatz's production work on the song was highlighted, a few reviewers criticized his vocals, particularly for usage of ad-libs.

 "Welcome to the Jungle" was met with general acclaim from music critics, with Jay-Z's performance mostly garnering praise.
 Ranking it as the 20th best song of 2011, Rolling Stone staff asserted that Jay-Z compares himself to Rose over Swizz Beatz's "groove that slams like a hip-hop GnR".
 In Cokemachineglow, Calum Marsh called the song an unexpected album highlight for the rapper's "disarmingly introspective therapy session verse" that, combined with synths invoking "Assault on Precinct 13 (2003), surpasses its "chest-beating seriousness".
 Jesal "Jay Soul" Padania from RapReviews saw its "societal subject matter" as a highlight of Watch the Throne, hailing how Swizz Beatz returns the excitement of his teenage years with an "unstoppable and insistent beat" for Jay-Z's impressive lyricism.
 Writing for American Songwriter, Matt Popkin praised his Rose reference and Swizz Beatz's "trademark stuttering snares".
 Brian Josephs of Complex named the song as the 13th best out of the 16 on the album and he felt that despite the producer's ad-libs being the "glue at the center of this b-boy bop", Jay-Z dominates with his biographical lyricism across two emotional verses.
 Rolling Stones Matthew Perpetua observed that as a consolation for it not sounding like Guns N' Roses' "Welcome to the Jungle", he mentions Rose "over a jittery, treble-heavy Swizz Beatz production".
 At Urb, James Shahan commended the song's strength for its "quasi-rock Swizz Beats score" with some of Jay-Z and West's best lyrical performances from their separate sources of struggle; the former's comes from himself and the latter's from what has happened in his environment.
 Tom Breihan from Pitchfork highlighted the rapper, "never a tortured pop star", admitting to being depressed as an example of "address[ing] matters beyond their bank accounts" on the album.
 The New York Times journalist Jon Caramanica found Jay-Z's pain to be "deeply ingrained", discussing the deaths of family that affected him.
 Steve Jones of USA Today picked the song as one from the album to download, saying that the rapper addresses his own losses and struggles.
 In PopMatters, David Amidon lauded how the song alludes to "raw New Yorkian street rap" such as Nas' "Made You Look" (2002).